-- a.
-Communicate on very familiar topics using a variety of words and phrases that he or she has practiced and memorized. - b.
+- b.
 Present information about him or herself and some other very familiar topics using a variety of words, phrases, and memorized expressions. - c.
 Write lists and memorized phrases on familiar topics. - d.
 Recognize some familiar words and phrases when hearing them spoken. - e.
-Recognize some letters or characters and understand some learned or memorized words and phrases when read.

-B. Objectives for Students in Teacher Preparation Programs

-The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
+Recognize some letters or characters and understand some learned or memorized words and phrases when read. - memorized words and phrases when read. - Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
 This course meets the following competencies: Subject Competencies (SC)